University Institutional Scholarships

 Embry-Riddle donor scholarships, formally called endowed and term scholarships, are generously donated funds that help students pay for their education.
 If you are selected for a scholarship, it will be paid in the Fall and Spring semesters of the following academic year.
 Completing the application does not guarantee that you will receive a scholarship and you must reapply for these awards each year.

 Congratulations to our Worldwide donor scholarship winners!
-Eighty-four students were awarded a total of $76,423 in donor scholarships during the 2017-2018 academic year.
+102 students were awarded a total of $82,617 in donor scholarships during the 2019-2020 academic year.

 We encourage each applicant to complete a FAFSA application as many scholarships require Embry-Riddle have one on file.
 You are not required to use federal aid to fund your education.

 Embry-Riddle Worldwide students are eligible for university institutional scholarship opportunities.
-Students can apply from January through August each year.
-The application will open in January and will remain open through 5 p.m.
-EST on May 31.
+The 2021-2022 application is now open.
 Recipients are chosen by the Worldwide Scholarship Committee during the months of June and July with notifications sent via Embry-Riddle email by the end of July for the academic year.